wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 5. Enable **Show WQL translation** to show the translation for all PromQL queries.

-   Select this check box if you expect that users want to learn Wavefront query language.
+   Select this check box if you expect that users want to learn WQL.
 The translation appears only if the query is with a valid PromQL syntax.
 Otherwise, you see an error.

 ## Set PromQL User Preferences (All Users)